Arshya-S/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone with responsive design.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+The project tech-stack includes HTML, CSS, JS, jQuery, AJAX, Node and Express.
+The process of building this single-page app helped build front-end skills as well as further develop back-end skills.

 ## Getting Started